toddaustin07/MQTT_SmartApp/README.md

 ##### MQTT Settings
 - **Broker IP Address**:  Enter the IP address of the server where your MQTT broker is running (e.g. Mosquitto)
 - **Broker Port**:  This defaults to the standard MQTT port 1883, but can be modified if needed
-- **Broker Authentication USERID**:  If you have configured your broker to require sign-in, provide the userid here
+- **Broker Authentication username**:  If you have configured your broker to require sign-in, provide the username here
-- **Broker Authentication Password**:  If you have configured your broker to require sign-in, provide the password here
+- **Broker Authentication password**:  If you have configured your broker to require sign-in, provide the password here
 - **Topic Template**:  All device state change MQTT messages published will be sent using this topic; see below for details
 - **Retain Option**:  Turn on if you want the broker to retain the last message to send to the next subscriber
 - **Quality of Service (QoS)**: Tap to choose level 0, 1, or 2